TLanetteRose/fylo-landing-page-tlp/READMEV2.md

 # Project: Fylo landing page with dark theme and features grid
-## Background: Landing Page was completed using CSS Grid and Flexbox.
+## Background: The Fylo Landing Page was completed using CSS Grid and Flexbox.
+It is a mobile-first design.
+I've also included a responsive navigation bar using CSS Grid, Flexbox, and JavaScript.